 Pest-Exclusion Fence Implementation

-Implementing a pest-exclusion fence at Bushy Park has been a game-changer for predator control and conservation efforts.
-This impressive barrier, standing over 1.8 meters tall, effectively keeps out climbing predators like possums and cats.
+The implementation of a pest-exclusion fence at Bushy Park has revolutionized conservation efforts.
+Standing over 1.8 meters tall, this barrier deters climbing predators like possums and cats, safeguarding the native wildlife within.

-Here are three emotional outcomes of this initiative:
+Here are three impactful outcomes of this initiative:

-- Revived Bird Populations: Native birds like bellbirds and morepork are thriving in their predator-free environment.
+- Revived Bird Populations: Native species like bellbirds and morepork thrive in this secure, predator-free environment.

 Halo Project Initiatives